 We will also interview Pakistani Canadian artist Naz Ikramullah about coming to Ottawa as a child with her father, Canada’s first Pakistani High Commissioner, and attending Elmwood School in 1953.

 This first episode will show how the city’s first Muslims survived and thrived in the rapidly growing City of Ottawa in the 1950s.

 We hope to have an episode for each decade from the 50s to the 00s which shows which communities of Muslims came to Ottawa when and why.
 Our hope is that knowing more about our history in this city will better equip the present day community to understand itself and its own complexity and diversity.

-To contribute funds to this project, click here.
 To view our playlist of short YouTube video interviews with Nusrat, Shano, and Naz, click here.